xunoaib/synacor-challenge-solution/README.md

 use corroded coin
 ```

-The north door emits a click as it unlocks.
+A click echoes as the north door unlocks.
 We go north, take the teleporter,
-and use it.
+then use it.
 As we spiral through time and space, the next code appears in the
 stars!

 ## Code 7: Teleporter